Extended Stochastic Block Models with Application to Criminal Networks

-Moreover, a subset of the affiliates of the purple locale who are know from the judicial acts\textsuperscript{\ref{note1}} to cover a peripheral role are assigned a distinct class.
-The resulting value for $2 \log \mathcal{B}_{\textsc{gn}[\bX],\textsc{gn}}$ is $5.99$, which provides a positive--strong evidence in favor of our conjecture, when compared with the thresholds in \citet{kass1995}.
-As shown in Figure~\ref{F2}, such a fundamental structure is hidden not only to community detection algorithms \citep{blondel_2008}, but also to spectral clustering solutions \citep{von2007} which account for more complex block structures.
-This is further confirmed by the substantially higher values for the deviance $\mathcal{D}=-\log p(\bY \mid \hat{\bz})$ under community detection algorithms ($\mathcal{D}=1185.50$) and spectral clustering ($\mathcal{D}=1054.37$), relative to those provided by the unsupervised ($\mathcal{D}=776.39$) and supervised ($\mathcal{D}=774.41$) \textsc{gn} process prior.
-As for the simulation study, in implementing spectral clustering we set $\hat{H}$ equal to the median of the values of $H$ estimated under different selection strategies \citep{le2015,wang2017,chen2018,li2020network}.
-Since this estimate is lower than the one obtained under the \textsc{gn} prior, we also compute the deviance for spectral clustering with the same number of non--empty clusters $\hat{H}=16$ inferred by the \textsc{gn} process, thus providing a more fair assessment not affected by the different model complexities.
-This quantity is $\mathcal{D}=970.84$, thereby confirming the superior performance of the \textsc{esbm} class also in this specific study.
-More sophisticated extensions of spectral clustering, such as its regularized version \citep{amini2013}, did not change these conclusions.
+Moreover, a subset of the affiliates of the purple {\em locale} who are known from the judicial acts\textsuperscript{\ref{note1}} to cover a peripheral role are assigned a distinct label.
+The resulting difference is $10.6$, which provides a strong evidence in favor of our conjecture, when compared with the thresholds suggested for related information criteria \citep[e.g.,][]{spiegelhalter2002bayesian,gelman2014}.